Miracle FrequenciesMiracle Frequencies

 A study by researchers at the University of Maryland found that exposure to low-frequency sounds helped lower blood pressure and stress levels in participants.
 Another study published in the Journal of Alternative and Complementary Medicine highlighted that certain frequencies, like 40 Hz and 528 Hz, can stimulate brain function and promote healing.

 Additionally, low frequencies have been used in various therapeutic settings.
-For example, sound therapy practitioners often utilize tuning forks or singing bowls tuned to low frequencies during sessions to facilitate healing and relaxation.
+Sound therapy practitioners often utilize tuning forks or singing bowls tuned to low frequencies during sessions to facilitate healing and relaxation.
 These instruments create rich, resonant tones that help shift individuals into a meditative state, fostering emotional balance and mental clarity.

 Benefits of Specific Low Frequencies